 6.4.4.
 Organizations within the automotive industry shall have the capability to assess whether the security measures implemented are still effective in the light of new cyber threats or vulnerabilities that they have identified.
 This should consider whether the safety or availability of the vehicle, or its functions, are affected.

 6.4.5.
-Organizations within the automotive industry shall have incident response processes.
+Organizations within the automotive industry shall have incident response processes related to their CSMS.
+They should be integrated in existing incident response processes.

 6.5.
 Approval of vehicle type: